 Guiding Principles for the Use of Generative Artificial Intelligence at SHEA

-Generative AI has the potential to fundamentally change the way we work.
+AI tools are increasingly available and impacting workflows.
+While there are many different types of Generative AI tools, this policy focuses on large language model applications. is changing the way we work.
 Currently, we expect its greatest immediate impact at SHEA to be on how content (of all types) is created.
 The potential for having “assistive” technology tools is immense yet we recognize that the technology also has shortcomings and needs to be used with consideration.

 What is Generative AI?

 Generative AI refers to a category of AI models and techniques that are designed to generate new content, such as text, images, and media content (e.g., music, videos).
 These models are trained to understand patterns and structures in data, following which they can generate new content that is similar in style or format.
-These AI tools are evolving rapidly without any regulation or oversight, and there are still many questions concerning AI, including:
+These AI tools are evolving rapidly limited regulation and oversight, and there are still many questions concerning AI, including:

 • Accuracy of generated content